-These revisions and clarifications will expand the capabilities of the IDCO Profile and ISO/IEEE-11073 nomenclature, 1 making it less ambiguous to the clinicians and more specific for industry to implement, thereby improving patient care; and expanding its use to more device and electrode types, including leadless pacemakers, subcutaneous ICDs, and implantable loop recorders.
+These revisions and clarifications will expand the capabilities of the IDCO profile and ISO/IEEE-11073 nomenclature1 making it less ambiguous to the clinicians, more specific for industry to implement thereby improving patient care, and expanding its use to more device and electrode types including leadless pacemakers, subcutaneous ICDs, and implantable loop recorders.

-Next steps
+Next Steps

-The current state of CIED data management and the variability across the industry in reporting basic device functions such as battery status adversely affects patient care and should not be accepted by patients or the electrophysiology community.
-Implementation of the ISO/IEEE 11073 nomenclature and IHE IDCO Profile will provide benefits for CIED developers/manufacturers, EHR developers, remote monitoring vendors, clinicians, clinical investigators, and, most importantly, patients.
+The current state of CIED data management and the variability across the industry in reporting basic device functions such as battery status adversely affects patient care and should not be accepted by patients or the EP community.
+Implementation of the ISO/IEEE 11073 nomenclature and IHE IDCO Profile will provide benefits for CIED developers/manufacturers, EHR developers, remote monitoring vendors, clinicians, clinical investigators and most importantly patients.
 Patients will benefit from more efficient care enabled by this work, allowing health care resources to focus on structured reporting and best practices for managing their devices.
-CIED manufacturers will have a tool for the transmission of data to end-users with confidence that the data are correctly understood and represented, and will no longer need to partner with individual vendors to develop multiple custom integration profiles.
+CIED manufacturers will have a tool for the transmission of data to end-users with confidence that the data are correctly understood and represented and will no longer need to partner with individual vendors to develop multiple custom integration profiles.
 For EHR developers, it ensures that device data will be received in an understandable syntax that can be formatted for display to clinicians and patients, again with confidence in the accuracy of interpretation.
 Consistent syntax coupled with automatically populated data fields will assure data integrity by avoiding common sources of error in data transfer and entry.
-Clinicians will be able to review aggregated data across multiple CIED vendors displayed in a common format within a single EHR, minimizing or eliminating the need to access multiple software systems and web portals to manage data from multiple CIED vendors.
+Clinicians will be able to review aggregated data across multiple CIEDs vendors displayed in a common format within a single EHR, minimizing or eliminating the need to access multiple software systems and web portals to manage data from multiple CIED vendors.
 The benefits for clinical investigators may be even greater than for clinicians.
 Present systems, due to the varying data encoding and display formats, make it impossible to directly aggregate device data across multiple vendors, a task more readily accomplished when device data are available in a common, public format and analytics tools can be developed and shared.
 Similar benefits accrue to regulatory agencies and registries seeking to aggregate device information across multiple vendors.

-Going forward, vendors (both of CIEDs and of EHR systems and other software systems that utilize CIED data) must commit to the support of the ISO/IEEE 11073 nomenclature and IHE IDCO Profile.
-This will require both the assignment of resources to support the current standard (including tools to convert device data from proprietary formats) and the
+Going forward, vendors (both of CIEDs and of EHR systems and other software systems that utilize CIED data) must commit to the support of the ISO/IEEE 11073 nomenclature and IHE IDCO profile.
+This will require the assignment of resources both to support the current standard (including tools to convert device data from proprietary formats) and the development of tools for the retrieval and use of standardized data via device programmers and remote monitoring websites.
+Ideally, such data could be readily retrieved (albeit with the implementation of appropriate security measures to prevent unauthorized access) by end-users, including researchers and EHR vendors.